chrysalag/diplomaThesis/README.md

 an overview of the various approaches in the field of recommender systems.
-Emphasis was given on the collaborative filtering approach, since it is considered to be one of the most successful ones, and on the Cold-Start problem, that is a challenge for the generation of successful recommenda- tions.
+Emphasis was given on the collaborative filtering approach, since it is considered to be one of the most successful ones, and on the Cold-Start problem, that is a challenge for the generation of successful recommendations.

 Hierarchical Itemspace Rank (HIR) is the algorithm that was chosen to be implemented.
 HIR tackles successfully the cold-start problem.
 It exploits